Add a layer.

-Add an object to the instances living on the scene.
+Add an object to the instances living in the container.

 The object to be added.

 Create a new object from its name.
-The object is also added to the instances living on the scene ( No need to call RuntimeScene.addObject )
+The object is also added to the instances living in the container (No need to call gdjs.RuntimeScene.addObject)

 The name of the object to be created